Symbolic artificial intelligence: Knowledge representation

 Semantic networks, conceptual graphs, frames, and logic are all approaches to modeling knowledge such as domain knowledge, problem-solving knowledge, and the semantic meaning of language.
 Ontologies model key concepts and their relationships in a domain.
 Example ontologies are YAGO, WordNet, and DOLCE.
 DOLCE is an example of an upper ontology that can be used for any domain while WordNet is a lexical resource that can also be viewed as an ontology.
 YAGO incorporates WordNet as part of its ontology, to align facts extracted from Wikipedia with WordNet synsets.
 The Disease Ontology is an example of a medical ontology currently being used.

 Description logic is a logic for automated classification of ontologies and for detecting inconsistent classification data.
 OWL is a language used to represent ontologies with description logic.
-Protégé is a ontology editor that can read in OWL ontologies and then check consistency with deductive classifiers such as such as HermiT.
+Protégé is an ontology editor that can read in OWL ontologies and then check consistency with deductive classifiers such as such as HermiT.

 First-order logic is more general than description logic.
 The automated theorem provers discussed below can prove theorems in first-order logic.
 Horn clause logic is more restricted than first-order logic and is used in logic programming languages such as Prolog.
 Extensions to first-order logic include temporal logic, to handle time; epistemic logic, to reason about agent knowledge; modal logic, to handle possibility and necessity; and probabilistic logics to handle logic and probability together.